 Understanding the Genomics and Genetics of Cancer

-All living organisms and tissues of the body are made of cells, which are the smallest structure of the body capable of performing all of the processes that define life.
-Almost every cell in the human body contains a complete copy of the genome, which is a complete set of chromosomes containing the DNA code.
-These are the biological instructions for the types of cells in your body that make each person unique.
+A cell is the smallest structure of the body capable of performing all of the processes that define life (see Figure 1).
+Almost every cell in the human body contains a complete copy of the genome (genes), which is a complete set of chromosomes containing the DNA code.
+These are the biological instructions for the various cells in your body that make each person unique.
 DNA is passed from adults to their children.

 A cell has three main parts:

 - The cell membrane surrounds the cell and controls the substances that go into and out of the cell.